 “I believe true confidence comes from a feeling of self-assuredness from one’s inner self.
 However, I also believe that it is heavily impacted by a lack of confidence with one’s outside appearance as well.
 Plastic surgery can help improve confidence in this way. ”

-If you would like more information about New York Surgeon Dr. Wallach and his success with New York City Breast Lift (mastopexy) procedures, we hope that you will not hesitate to contact our Manhattan office at (212) 257-3263 or by mail at 1049 5th Avenue, Suite 2D in New York, NY 10028; or using our contact form to request additional details.
+If you would like more information about New York Surgeon Dr. Wallach and his success with New York City mastopexy procedures, we hope that you will not hesitate to contact our Manhattan office at (212) 257-3263 or by filling out our contact form to request additional details.